Thanks for visiting my web site and for clicking here to learn a little more about me.

 If I must attach labels to who I am and what I do, then (in no particular order) I am a writer/author/blogger and public speaker (which is the main focus of this web site), a wedding officiant, and a jazz musician.
 I write a blog called Retire Fabulously!, and I have published two books about retirement lifestyle planning (which, of course, you should buy).

-As for demographics, I’m a 61-year-old gay man living in sunny Phoenix, Arizona.
+As for demographics, I’m a 62-year-old gay man living in sunny Phoenix, Arizona.
 I’m married to a wonderful man named Jeff and we have one dog named Maynard (named after the legendary jazz trumpet player, Maynard Ferguson).

 At the end of 2013, I made a big transition in my life.
 I ended my 34-year career in the software engineering and semiconductor manufacturing industries by taking an early retirement package.
 I had intended to work until I was 60, but this package was too good to turn down.
 So just shy of my 57th birthday, I eagerly embarked upon this new phase of my life.

 The word “retirement” carries a lot of assumptions and baggage with it for many people, so I prefer to refer to this new phase of my life as my “renaissance.”
 It is truly a time when I can rebrand myself, undertake new endeavors that I feel passionate about, and live life (mostly) on my terms.
 (Well, that and those of my husband.)